brentsimmons/wildcat/README.md

 It can generate websites that *don’t* have a blog — for instance, you could use it to generate the help files for a Mac or iOS app.
 But its main use is for sites with a blog.

-It will generate JSON Feed and RSS feeds as well as HTML pages.
-It will support the MetaWeblog API and perhaps other similar APIs.
+It generates JSON Feed and RSS feeds as well as HTML pages.
+It supports the MetaWeblog API.

 I’m not looking for pull requests yet.
-Some time in the future, yes, absolutely.
+Some time in the future, possibly, although forking just may be the better way to go.

 Note: if the Ruby seems weird anywhere, please let me know.
 I’m a Swift and Objective-C developer trying to get good at Ruby, but realizing I have a long way to go. :)